tkuchiki/alp/README.md

 alp is the access log profiler for LTSV, JSON, and others.

 Flags:
       --help               Show context-sensitive help (also try --help-long and --help-man).
   -c, --config=CONFIG      The configuration file
       --file=FILE          The access log file
   -d, --dump=DUMP          Dump profiled data as YAML -l, --load=LOAD          Load the profiled YAML data
       --sort=max           Output the results in sorted order -r, --reverse            Sort results in reverse order -q, --query-string       Include the URI query string.
-      --format=table      The output format (table or tsv) --noheaders         Output no header line at all (only --format=tsv) --limit=5000        The maximum number of results to display.
+      --format=table       The output format (table or tsv) --noheaders          Output no header line at all (only --format=tsv) --show-footers       Output footer line at all (only --format=table) --limit=5000         The maximum number of results to display.
       --location="Local"   Location name for the timezone -o, --output="all"       Specifies the results to display, separated by commas -m, --matching-groups=PATTERN,...
-                          Specifies URI matching groups separated by commas -f, --filters=FILTERS   Only the logs are profiled that match the conditions --version           Show application version.
+                           Specifies URI matching groups separated by commas -f, --filters=FILTERS    Only the logs are profiled that match the conditions --pos=POSITION_FILE  The position file
+      --nosave-pos         Do not save position file
+      --version            Show application version.

 Commands:
   help [<command>...]